 Can I renew my books and DVDs over the web?

 Yes.
 You may login through the Library Catalog to renew the materials you have checked out from Skillman and Kirby.
 Click on “Institutional login” and once logged in using your NetID and password, choose “Checked Out Items” on the right side of the page to view and renew your materials.
 Note that you will not be able to renew an item if someone else has placed a hold on it, if you have already reached the renewal limit for the item or if it’s too soon to renew it.
 To renew materials borrowed via interlibrary loan, log on to the interlibrary loan system and select the option to “View/Renew checked out items” in the right-hand column.

 How can I get a book that’s checked out?

-If you need a book that is checked out, you may have it recalled by placing a recall request at the Circulation Desk or by sending an email request to firstname.lastname@example.org.
+The fastest way to obtain an item that is checked out is by requesting a copy from another library using interlibrary loan.
+If you are unable to obtain an item via interlibrary loan, you may have the item recalled by sending an email request to firstname.lastname@example.org.
 The person who has the book will be asked to return it, and you will be notified when it is back in the library.
-You may also request a copy from another library using interlibrary loan, which is often quicker than waiting for someone at Lafayette to return the book.

 May I use my Lafayette ID to borrow materials from other libraries?

 With a valid Lafayette ID, faculty and staff (and students) may borrow materials in person from any member library in the Lehigh Valley Association of Independent Colleges (Cedar Crest, DeSales, Lehigh, Moravian, and Muhlenberg).
 Borrowing privileges for faculty are also available at a number of other Pennsylvania academic libraries that are part of the PALCI consortium.
 More details are available at the PALCI web site.

 Can I have a student acting as my research assistant check out materials on my behalf?